elm-messenger/elm-regl/README.md

 Elm bindings for [regl](https://github.com/regl-project/regl).

 Aims to provide a set of declarative APIs to use WebGL in Elm through regl.
-Users don't need to worry about the low-level implementation but are able to write custom effects using shaders.
+Users don't need to worry about the low-level implementation but can write flexible, powerful effects using shaders efficiently.

 ![](docs/basic.jpg)
 ![](docs/mask.jpg)